Muninder Adavelli

 This tool offers a free vulnerability scan to measure your online safety.
 A subscription worth $197 provides a 24/7 monitoring scan to protect your identity.
 It also sends opt-out requests to data brokers on your behalf.

-Here’s how you can use Privacy Bee:
+Here’s how to use Privacy Bee:

 1. Open your browser and go to Privacy Bee.